ryanroth83/BNR/content/members/maria_pereyra-gonzalez.md

   email : "maria.pereyra-gonzalez@pnc.com"
   website:
-  company: "Business Banking Organization" description : "Business Banker | Vice President"
+  company: "Business Banking Organization" description : "Business Banker" position : "Vice President"
   license: "NMLS ID 512629"
-featured: true

 ---
 Maria has worked for over 34 years in financial services.
 I am a seasoned relationship manager, with over 30 years in the banking industry.
 I have dedicated my career to the dynamic realm of banking and finance while holding a leadership position.
 My dedication and commitment to delivering outstanding customer service has resulted in building strong relationships and increased client retention, I take pride in knowing I have serviced multi-generations of clients.
 I am passionate to work with Business clients which allows me to be successful in providing solutions that will achieve the clients’ financial goals.